ska-telescope/ansible-playbooks/README.md

 ```
 make skampi
 ```
 The above `make` target installs Docker, Minikube, kubectl, Helm, Tiller and starts up the Kubernetes cluster (Minikube).
-It clones the `skampi` repository but not for development purposes.
+It clones the `skampi` repository into `/usr/src/skampi`.
 See example below for setting up a development environment.

 ## Playbooks
 There are also a few playbooks in this repository that are not wrapped in a `make` target.
 You can run the playbooks as well, for instance for deploying a local Tango Controls development environment: